luu176/T-Mobilitat/README.md

 ## Key File IDs

 - `0x93`: Contains relevant usage and validation data
-- `0x94`: almost practically the same as the previous file for some odd reason
+- `0x94`: almost practically the same as the previous file (probably a backup file)

 ## Disclaimer